Academic Progress Standards

 To complete the transfer process to a senior institution, students are advised to follow these procedures:

-- Review a current catalog of the institution to which they wish to transfer to and obtain current information regarding admission procedures and specific major requirements.
+- Review a catalog of the institution to which they wish to transfer to and obtain current information regarding admission procedures and specific major requirements.
 Study the entrance requirements and suggested first- and second-year level courses in the major field of interest.
 Institutions differ in their treatment of credits received.

 - Discuss with a YVC counselor or advisor about transfer needs.
 Transfer guide sheets for senior institutions are available on most websites for specific colleges.